ibm-cloud-docs/vmwaresolutions/vcenter/vrw-orderinginstance.md

 When the instance is successfully deployed, the ordered components are installed on your VMware virtual platform.
 The deployment of the services starts after your order is completed.
 When the instance is ready to use, the status of the instance is changed to **Ready to use** and you receive a notification by email.

-Next, you can view and manage the regulated workloads instance that you ordered.
+Next, you can view and manage the VMware Regulated Workloads instance that you ordered.

 You must manage the {{site.data.keyword.vmwaresolutions_short}} components that are created in your {{site.data.keyword.cloud_notm}} account only from the {{site.data.keyword.vmwaresolutions_short}} console, not the {{site.data.keyword.slportal}}, or any other means outside of the console.
 If you change these components outside of the {{site.data.keyword.vmwaresolutions_short}} console, the changes are not synchronized with the console.
 {:important}

-**CAUTION:** Managing any {{site.data.keyword.vmwaresolutions_short}} components (which were installed into your {{site.data.keyword.cloud_notm}} account when you ordered the instance) from outside the {{site.data.keyword.vmwaresolutions_short}} console can make your environment unstable.
+**CAUTION** Managing any {{site.data.keyword.vmwaresolutions_short}} components (which were installed into your {{site.data.keyword.cloud_notm}} account when you ordered the instance) from outside the {{site.data.keyword.vmwaresolutions_short}} console can make your environment unstable.
 These management activities include:
 *  Adding, modifying, returning, or removing components
 *  Expanding or contracting instance capacity through adding or removing ESXi servers
 *  Powering off components